 Brochures and applications for these plans are available from the District Office.
-These plans will provide secondary coverage and will pay benefits after your primary health insurance has concluded participation in the claim.
 If you have any questions, please call the Plan Administrator, Gerber Life Insurance, at (866) 975-9468.
 Claim forms are available at the District Office and through the plan administrator.
+The district does not endorse the plan and any contract is between the parents/guardians and the company.